shopware5/shopware/UPGRADE.md

 * Deprecation: The Database Column impressions in s_articles_details in now deprecated.
 Please use the s_statistics_article_impression table.
 * `Shopware_Components_Plugin_Bootstrap` now has a `addFormTranslations()` method to facilitate translations creation for forms.
 * Removed view variables `sOrders` and `sNotes` from `/engine/Shopware/Controllers/Frontend/Account.php` index action
-* The method `sGetOpenOrderData` in `/engine/core/class/sAdmin.php` returns now a different array structure and will accept new optional parameters
+* The methods `sGetOpenOrderData` and `sGetDownloads` in `/engine/core/class/sAdmin.php` will now return a different array structure and will accept new optional parameters to provide a pager functionality
 * Added X-Sendfile support for ESD downloads. `redirectDownload` configuration variable is now deprecated, `esdDownloadStrategy` should be used instead
 * Deprecation: `/engine/Shopware/Models/Payment/Repository.php:` `getPaymentsQuery` and `getPaymentsQueryBuilder` use `getActivePaymentsQuery` and `getActivePaymentsQueryBuilder` instead.